ENate/python-java-ai-frameworks/Java-tutorials/README.md

 When to use Merge Sort:

-- Merge sort is used when the data structure doesn’t support random access, since it works with pure sequential access (forward iterators, rather than random access iterators).
-It’s also widely used for external sorting, where random access can be very, very expensive compared to sequential access.
-For example, When sorting a file which doesn’t fit into memory, you might break it into chunks which fit into memory, sort these using independently, writing each out to a file, then merge sort the generated files.
+- Not suitable in situations where the data structure doesn’t support random access, because it works with pure sequential access (forward iterators, rather than random access iterators).
+Also widely used for external sorting: where random access can be very expensive compared to sequential access.
+For example, When sorting a file which doesn’t fit into memory can be broken into chunks and sorted independently, writing each out to a file, then merge sort the generated files.

 - Also, you can use merge sort when you need a stable sort.
 It’s very important feature of merge sort.
-- Mergesort is quicker when dealing with linked lists.
+- Merge sort is quicker when dealing with linked lists.
 This is because pointers can easily be changed when merging lists.
 It only requires one pass (O(n)) through the list.
 - If there is a lot of parallelization occurs then parallelizing Mergesort is simpler than other sort algorithms.

   3).
 Bubble Sort